Jump to:

 The Lincoln greenhouse has a strong timber frame and a traditional design, with enough space for storage.
 The vent allows good control over heat and moisture while letting in plenty of light.
 The double polycarbonate glazing ensures your plants receive sufficient natural light.

-Available in pressure-treated option for longevity.
+Available in pressure-treated option for a 15-year guarantee against rot, decay, and insect infestation.

 BillyOh 4000 Lincoln Wooden Clear Wall Greenhouse with Roof Vent